Brainwashing

+Protester in Hong Kong wearing headgear opposing "political brainwashing".
+The headgear contains the word "洗腦" (brainwashing) behind a prohibition symbol.

+Brainwashing (Note: Also known as mind control, thought control, and forced re-education.) refers to the idea that an individual can get someone to adopt a particular doctrine or belief using purported methods that manipulate action or thought against a person's will, desire, or knowledge.

+The term "brainwashing" was first used in English by Edward Hunter in 1950 to describe how the Chinese government appeared to make people cooperate with them during the Korean War.
+Theories of brainwashing and of mind control were originally developed to explain how totalitarian regimes appeared to systematically indoctrinate prisoners of war through propaganda and torture techniques.
+These theories were later expanded and modified by psychologists including Margaret Singer and Philip Zimbardo to explain a wider range of phenomena, especially conversions to some new religious movements (NRMs).
+The suggestion that NRMs use mind control techniques has resulted in scientific and legal debate; with scholars and legal experts rejecting the concept of brainwashing, finding it to be "without scientific merit".

-Brainwashing has become a common theme in popular culture especially in war stories, thrillers, and science fiction stories.
-In casual speech, "brainwashing" and its verb form, "brainwash", are used figuratively to describe the use of propaganda to sway public opinion.
+Brainwashing has nonetheless become a common theme in popular culture especially in war stories, thrillers, and science fiction stories.
+In casual speech, "brainwashing" and its verb form, "brainwash", are used figuratively to describe the use of propaganda and advertising to sway public opinion.

 China and the Korean War

 The Chinese term xǐnǎo (洗腦 (洗脑) lit. 'wash brain') was originally used by early 20th century Chinese intellectuals to refer to "modernizing" one's way of thinking.
 The term was later used to describe the coercive persuasion used under the Maoist government in China, which aimed to transform "reactionary" people into "right-thinking" members of the new Chinese social system.
 The term punned on the Taoist custom of "cleansing/washing the heart/mind" (洗心 (xǐxīn)) before conducting ceremonies or entering holy places.
 (Note: xīn can mean "heart", "mind", or "centre" depending on context.
 For example, xīn zàng bìng means Cardiovascular disease, but xīn lǐ yī shēng means psychologist, and shì zhōng xīn means Central business district.)

-The earliest known English-language usage of the word "brainwashing" in an article by a journalist Edward Hunter, in Miami News, published in 1950.
-Hunter was an anticommunist and worked for the CIA.
+The Oxford English Dictionary records the earliest known English-language usage of brainwashing in an article by newspaperman Edward Hunter, in Miami News, published on 7 October 1950.
+Hunter, an outspoken anticommunist and said to be a CIA agent working undercover as a journalist, wrote a series of books and articles on the theme of Chinese brainwashing, and the word brainwashing quickly became a stock phrase in Cold War headlines.
 Hunter and others used the Chinese term to explain why, during the Korean War (1950–1953), some American prisoners of war (POWs) cooperated with their Chinese captors, and even in a few cases defected to their side.
 British radio operator Robert W. Ford and British army Colonel James Carne also claimed that the Chinese subjected them to brainwashing techniques during their imprisonment.